NoelNegash/personal-blog/_posts/2020-08-23-cyber-talents.markdown

 There were also some points which required a byte be less than a number instead of equal.
 After dealing with these edge cases, we got a list of numbers `[70, 76, 65, 71, 123, 95, 75, 51, 101, 98, 95, 48, 110, 95, 83, 104, 49, 110, 105, 110, 103, 95, 125]`.
 Converting them into characters gave us the flag `FLAG{_K3eb_0n_Sh1ning_}`.

-Sadly, I don't have any screenshots of the other challenges because they were web based and CyberTalents took them down when thehackathon ended.
+Sadly, I don't have any screenshots of the other challenges because they were web based and CyberTalents took them down when the hackathon ended.

 All in all, this hackathon was lots of fun and and I'm interersted in doing it again if I can.
-I'll make sure to document thew hole thing too.
+I'll make sure to document the whole thing too.